 Annex C (informative)

-Checklists for Tank Inspection
+External (section 1-8) and Internal (section 9-14) Checklists for Tank Inspections

-Annex C contains sample checklists illustrating tank components and auxiliary items that should be considered for internal and external inspection of tanks.
+Annex C contains sample checklist guides for tank components and auxiliary items that should be considered for internal and external inspection of tanks.
 This information is provided as guidance to the owner/operator for developing an inspection assessment schedule for any specific tank installation.
-The checklist format facilitates the recording of inspection findings
+The checklist format facilitates the recording of inspection findings starting at the bottom and rising to the top of the tank.

-NOTE 1 Users of checklists should not rely exclusively on the information contained in this document.
+NOTE 1: Users of checklists should not rely exclusively on the information contained in this document.
 Sound business, scientific, engineering, and safety judgment should be used in employing the information contained herein.

-NOTE 2 Where applicable, authorities having jurisdiction should be consulted
+NOTE 2: Where applicable, authorities having jurisdiction should be consulted

+NOTE 3: The references listed may not include all the information that is available in the API Standards on a given checklist item.

+THE REMAINDER IS A FRESH LOOK

 External Checklist